Compare tablet and data SIM-only deals

 Compare the latest tablet SIM-only deals, plans and tariffs from the leading mobile providers.
 Our comparison includes prices, contracts, data, and much more.

 How to compare and buy SIM-only tablet deals

 If you want to get online with your tablet away from home without hunting around for a wi-fi hotspot, you’ll need a mobile broadband SIM.
 Our comparison table above helps you easily compare the options based on data allowance, contract length and all-important price.

 Your preferred providers will be those that offer strong 3G or 4G signal in your area.
 If you don’t check this important issue before you sign up, you could find yourself with poor or even no signal and unable to get online.
 This is especially true of 4G, which is less widely available than the older, more established 3G networks.

 It’s easy to check availability since the providers have a postcode checker tool on their websites, where you can enter your postcode and see the level of mobile broadband coverage in your area.
-We have guides which enable you to check either 3G or 4G coverage.
+We have a guide which enable you to check 4G coverage.

 Check the details